Manage user tokens and credentials

 How to configure

-- You can configure credentials parameters directly in the Developer Center under your Credentials app feature.
+- You can configure credential parameters directly in the Developer Center under your Credentials app feature.
 When adding a parameter, be sure to include:

 - Name: A short key used to reference the value in API calls